EMPAT94/empat94.github.io/_gs/tutorial.md

 *Special Effects*

-* Magic Boost - You get extra intelligence, perception, and/or wisdom points on every Class Upgrade
+* Magic Boost - You get extra Intelligence, Perception, and/or Wisdom points on every Class Upgrade

 ---

 Yep, I decided to have only two spells for now.
 Not that I couldn't come up with others, but since I didn't have a way to comment out stuff, it seemed a bit hazardous to have untested lethal contraptions ready to release on a word readily available.

 I also learned quite a few things about magic and spell casting.
 One couldn't directly change the core stats and attributes of a target.
 Setting HP to zero in one spell would've turned me into the fabled One Spell Man.
 Too bad.
 Also, my range was about 2 meters radius, centered around me.
 Depending on the factors involved, I could either fully cast a spell or not cast it at all.
 No half measures.
-I tried freezing a large region of land as an Area of Effect attack.
+I tried freezing a large region of land as an Area Effect attack.
 No luck.
-Good thing though, all spells took the same amount of mana, irrespective of the target, given that they could be affected.
+Good thing though, all spell-casts took the same amount of mana, irrespective of the target, given that they could be affected.
 A blade of grass, piece of a boulder and a grain of sand - all took 280 MP on Incendio, even though the effects were dramatically different on each.

 As I exited the choke point and traveled across the bridge, I eventually sighted my accomplices.
 A few colored puddles were splashed about as if a painter had upended his paints in frustration.
 Up ahead, I saw one unlucky slime being whaled on by Taro, Divin, and Carol with their respective blades.
 Julie was standing back with the bow in one hand and a loose arrow in another, staring intently but with no apparent intention of firing.
 Wise choice I suppose, given her aim.
 Arya was standing beside Julie watching the spectacle.
 She noticed me as I made my way over and waved her hand awkwardly.
 I stood silently by their side, becoming a part of the audience.
 "Any luck with the spell?" she asked.
 "Oh, you have no idea!"
 I replied with a smirk.

 ## Chapter 5 - Slime Fest

-While seemingly magical, slimes were no better than beasts when it came to intellect.
+While seemingly magical, slimes were no better than mundane beasts when it came to intellect.
 They were attracted by sound (or vibrations, to be precise) and attacked in a variety of ways, usually depending on their size.
 The golf ball-sized ones tried to trip you by spreading at your feet.
 Mostly though, they fled confrontation.
 The slightly larger ones - about the size of basketballs, bounced at you every now and then while fleeting in and out of your range.
 The larger ones, the size of large dogs and over, simply tried to crush everything in their path.
 Perhaps consume the target with the intention of suffocating them.
 We hadn't encountered anything larger than a pony.
 The most dangerous ones of the bunch were the bouncy balls, their speed and hit were no joke.
 At least the larger ones were sluggish and smaller ones inconsequential.
 Thankfully, we hadn't encountered any actual magical slimes.
 Like fire-wielding ones.
 Hell, there weren't any acidic or poisonous ones either.
 All they had was physical attacks.
 Pure XP grind.

 The slimes were also immune to physical damage.
 Until you hit their "core," that is.
 Their death transformed them into puddles.
 No one had yet tried pure magic on them; magical skills though did seem to damage them.
-Divin had a skill that did freeze damage with a slash of his sword.
+Divin had a Skill that did freeze damage with a slash of his sword.
 It was currently the group's trump card to slowing a slime down just enough to allow Taro to pierce its heart.
-Taro had a skill that sharpened his strikes.
+Taro had a Skill that sharpened his strikes.
 Julie laid the bait, Carol ran interference.
 Surprisingly, Arya was the busiest of all!
 After our small chat, having recovered her mana, she dived back into the slaughter and spread her hands in front of Taro.
 A glowing light around his bruised elbow indicated she was healing him.

 Just as the healing stopped, Carol pushed the slime in Divin's direction.
 He froze it with a large swing.
 Taro took the opportunity to crack the fist-sized core and add a new pinkish puddle to the palette.
 They all came back, probably to recover their stamina while Julie went on to collect her arrows.
 I decided to have a go at the next slime.